YOUR DECISIONS AFFECT

 Acknowledged.
 They asked for the revised timeline in writing and noted that self-reporting is considered positively in supervisory assessments.
 Their exact words.

-Proactive disclosure is the correct approach and, critically, the one regulators reward.
-An entity that identifies and reports its own compliance gaps before the supervisor does demonstrates the kind of governance culture DORA is designed to create.
+Proactive disclosure is the approach regulators reward.
+An entity that identifies and reports its own compliance gaps before the supervisor does demonstrates the governance culture DORA is designed to create.

-Article 28 does not have a specific timeline for correcting a register — but the obligation to maintain an accurate, up-to-date register is continuous.
-Filing a correction with an explanation is better than hoping the original gap goes unnoticed.
+Article 28 sets no specific timeline for correcting a register, but the duty to keep it accurate is continuous.
+Filing a correction with an explanation beats hoping the gap goes unnoticed.

 Amira Osei